 What is Physical Exfoliation?

-Physical exfoliation is when you buff away dead skin cells manually, whether it's using a wash cloth, or a scrub that contains grains or any kind of textured material.
+Physical exfoliation is when you buff away dead skin cells manually, whether it's using a wash cloth, a mask or a scrub that contains grains or any kind of textured material.
 This smoothens the skin surface, removes dead skin cells, dirt, debris, impurities, and makeup and therefore improves skin radiance.

 What is Chemical Exfoliation?